mikefrobbins/psdocs-how-to/content/github/slide2/index.md

+---
-# GitHub workflow for a making changes
+title: GitHub workflow for single clone
+weight: 2
+---

-The following image illustrates the workflow for using Git and GitHub to create a new post for the Community blog.
+The following image illustrates the workflow for using Git and GitHub to add or change content using a working branch for a single repository.
 The step shown in red is a one-time action for each machine you work on.
 The numbered steps (in black) are described in the table below.

 ![Single clone GitHub workflow](psmoduleproject-gitflow.png)